-If you can anticipate their concerns in advance and then satisfy these questions, you’re going to sell your business.
+If you can anticipate your buyers’ concerns in advance and then pre-emptively satisfy these questions, you’re going to sell your business.

 Is the Business the Right Fit for the Buyer?

 This is a factor you cannot really influence.
 It’s a personal thing with the buyer.
 It is something the buyer must decide on his or her own, however; you can clearly assist them in reaching their decision.
 You must decide before you bring the business to market what the ideal buyer profile is, and this is not just someone who has a bag full of cash.
 Even if they do, if the business is not suited to them, there’s going to be no deal.
-If you have a good idea of the skill sets a new owner should possess then you should let any prospects know that when they first contact you.
-If they don’t possess the key skills to operate the business, tell them upfront and you’ll avoid wasting a lot of time meeting with the wrong prospects, especially if you are going to do seller financing.
+If you have a good idea of the skill sets a new owner should possess then you should let any prospects know what those skill sets and aptitudes are when they first contact you.
+If they don’t possess the key skills and background to operate the business, tell them upfront and you’ll avoid wasting a lot of time meeting with the wrong prospects, especially if you are going to do seller financing.

 Are the Numbers Provable?

 If you can’t prove the numbers you will not sell!
 So, your strategy should be simple: Only represent what you can back up – end of story!

 If you have unreported income in the business, don’t expect to get paid for it.
 You already received a benefit from the IRS and NJ Division of Taxation.
 If you keep a double set of books, well that’s a different story.

 The importance of your books and records cannot be over-emphasized.
 Take the time to organize them properly and you will help the buyer to make a realistic offer.